This post may contain affiliate links.

 Recipe Variations

-• Gluten Free Spinach Quiche.
-You can make this spinach quiche gluten free by using your favorite store-bought gluten-free pie crust or homemade recipe.
+• Make It Gluten-Free.
+You can make this spinach quiche gluten-free by using your favorite store-bought gluten-free pie crust or a homemade recipe.
+Or, use this Crustless Quiche for inspo and skip the crust altogether.

-• Roasted Garlic Spinach Quiche.
-Add a few cloves of chopped Roasted Garlic with the spinach and leeks.
+• Use Roasted Garlic.
+Add a few cloves of chopped Roasted Garlic with the spinach and leeks for a richer flavor.

-• Ham Spinach Quiche.
-Add some diced, cooked ham with the spinach and leeks.
+• Make It Meaty.
+Add some diced cooked ham with the spinach and leeks.

 • Prebake the crust up to 3 days in advance, and store it in the refrigerator until ready to fill and bake.

 • You can also prepare the entire quiche ahead of time.
-Bake as directed and store it (covered in aluminum foil or plastic wrap) in the refrigerator up to 1 day in advance, or freeze it for up to 3 months.
+Bake as directed, cover it with aluminum foil or plastic wrap, and refrigerate up to 1 day in advance, or freeze it for up to 3 months.
 If frozen, let thaw overnight in the refrigerator before reheating.

 What to Serve With Spinach Quiche